 Newry is a tiny borough located in the state of Pennsylvania.
 With a population of 233 people and just one neighborhood, Newry is the 1077th largest community in Pennsylvania.

-When you are in Newry, you'll notice that it is more blue-collar than most other communities in America.
-54.55% of Newry’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Newry is a blue-collar town, with 54.55% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Newry is a borough of production and manufacturing workers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Newry who work in sales jobs (13.13%), food service (7.07%), and healthcare (6.06%).

-Newry is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small borough, Newry does not have a public transit system used by locals to get to and from work.

 The people who call Newry home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Newry residents report their race to be White, followed by Native American.
 Important ancestries of people in Newry include German, Irish, Scots-Irish, English, and Italian.